cryptoparty/handbook/src/chapter_03_publishing_and_distribution/02_file_sharing.md

 Spreading files through distribution, decentralising the data, is the best way to defend against such attacks.
 In the following section two realms of filesharing are profiled.
 The first are standard p2p technologies whose technical design is determined by the efficiency of the networks in enabling speed of distribution and discovery of content through associated search mechanisms.
 The second focuses on I2P as an example of a so-called darknet, its design prioritises security and anonymity over other criteria offering a robust, if less resource efficient, path to persistent availability.

 The means of sharing files mentioned below are just some examples of the many P2P technologies that were developed since 1999.
 BitTorrent and Soulseek have very different approaches, both however were designed for easy usability by a wide public and have significant user communities.
-I2P is of more recent development, has a small user base.
+I2P is of more recent development and has a small user base.

 **BitTorrent** has become the most popular P2P file-sharing system.
 The controversy that surrounds it nowadays ironically seems to help the community grow, while police, lobbied by powerful copyright holders seize torrent-tracker server hardware and pursue their operators, sometimes to the point of jailing them as in the case of The Pirate Bay.